BECKY BARAK, CONSERVATION SCIENTIST

 RORY SCHIAFO, PHD STUDENT

-Rory is a first year PhD student interested in plant community ecology, management, land-use, and restoration.
+Rory is a second year PhD student interested in plant community ecology, management, land-use, and restoration.
 While working in the Barak lab, she will be asking plant community ecology questions within the context of restoration, and using ecological theory to help guide restoration science.
 Rory is interested in studying how plant communities assemble and change along land-use history and management gradients.

 ERIN SNYDER, MS STUDENT